|Tool Web Site||https://support.sas.com/documentation/cdl/en/lrcon/62955/HTML/default/viewer.htm#a001294104.htm|

 The bridge reads the definition of Libraries and Tables from an SPK package file.

-The file may contains multiple libraries of different engine types, implemented on multiple servers.
+The file may contain multiple libraries of different engine types, implemented on multiple servers.

 Thus you must specify the Library Engine to use and which server you wish to import from.